Showing posts with label children. Show all posts

 Sandwich Shop Selections

 Avoid croissants, cheese, excess mayonnaise, egg, and creamy soups.
 Beware of "diet plates" with big burgers and scoops of cottage cheese, which have loads of saturated fat.
-Omit cheeseburgers, cheese sandwiches, or grilled cheese "melts" over chicken and seafood salads; and cold cuts.
+Omit cheeseburgers, cheese sandwiches, or grilled cheese "melts" over chicken and seafood salads and cold cuts.
 Combo sandwiches with meat and cheese and club sandwiches are best avoided due to the large portion size.
 Remember that salad combos such as tuna, chicken, and crab meat have lots of mayonnaise.
 Avoid creamy soups such as chowders or cream of "anything."

 Submarine Shop Selections

 Order the smaller size roll or pita bread.
 Turkey, smoked turkey, ham, and roast beef are acceptable.
 Ask the server to go light on the meats, omit the mayonnaise or oil, and generously load up on the shredded lettuce, onion, peppers, pickles, and sliced tomatoes.
-Choose salads as alternatives when available, such as chef or tossed salads with perhaps a scoop of tuna, chicken, or seafood served with Italian or pita bread.
+Choose salads as alternatives, such as chef or tossed salads with perhaps a scoop of tuna, chicken, or seafood served with Italian or pita bread.

 Chinese Selections